wikindx/wikindx/README.txt

      - website/downloads/ stores the components list of each version released in a subfolder named after their version number for Wikindx 5.9.1 to 6.3.5

+     - website/web/src stores the source files of the website generated with Hugo (v0.80)

      - The API manual is not stored in SVN but build at the release time.